Thegreatsura/better-analytics/README.md

 # Better Analytics

 Real-time error tracking and logging for web applications.
-Track both client-side and server-side issues with support for auto-translated messages.
+Track both client-side and server-side issues with support for auto-translated error messages.

 ⚠️ This is a demo project built for a hackathon.
 It's not a real product or production-ready service.
-Everything here is placeholder.
+Everything here was created simply to demo the idea for the hackathon, also as a potential candidate to be a feature for Databuddy.
 Use at your own risk.

 ### 1. Get Your API Keys